pagkly/Zed/Investopedia4/Wire Transfer Definition.md

 -   A wire transfer is a transfer of funds done electronically across a network of banks or transfer agencies around the world.
 -   Senders pay for the transaction at the remitting bank and provide the recipient's name, bank account number, and the amount transferred.
 -   Most wire transfers can take as long as two business days to process.
--   International wire payments are monitored by the Office of Foreign Assets Control to ensure the money isn't being wired to terrorist groups or for money laundering purposes.
+-   International wire payments are monitored by the Office of Foreign Assets Control to ensure the money isn't being wired to terrorist groups or for [[Money Laundering|money laundering]] purposes.

 ## Understanding Wire Transfers

 Wire transfers allow for the individualized transmission of funds from single individuals or entities to others while still maintaining the efficiencies associated with the fast and secure movement of money.
 By using a wire transfer, people in different geographic locations can safely transfer money to locales and financial institutions around the globe.

 A wire transfer is most often used to transfer funds from one bank or financial institution to another.
 No physical money is transferred between banks or financial institutions when conducting a wire transfer.
-Instead, information is passed between banking institutions about the recipient, the bank receiving [[account number]](https://www.investopedia.com/articles/personal-finance/063015/routing-number-vs-account-number-how-they-differ.asp), and the amount transferred.
+Instead, information is passed between banking institutions about the recipient, the bank receiving [[account number]](https://www.investopedia.com/articles/personal-[[Finance|finance]]/063015/routing-number-vs-account-number-how-they-differ.asp), and the amount transferred.

 The sender of a wire transfer first pays for the transaction upfront at his bank.
 The sending bank sends a message to the recipient's bank with payment instructions through a secure system, such as Fedwire or SWIFT.
 The recipient's bank receives all the necessary information from the initiating bank and deposits its own reserve funds into the correct account.
 The two banking institutions then settle the payment on the back end (after the money has already been deposited).